Let’s start by attaching the necessary packages and setting the seed.

 Sample

 The jittered sampling is a regular sample moved by an amount of noise.
-The value parameter controls the amount of jitter.
+The amount option in type_opts controls the amount of jitter.
 Importantly, this sampling type ensures that all the samples fall within the sampling window.

 plot(sample_j1)